• Skip to primary navigation

 • Meanwhile, warm tortillas in a small pan over medium heat just until they start to get charred.

 • To assemble: mix shredded red cabbage and green cabbage with some salt to taste.
 Massage the cabbage for a couple of minutes and add olive oil.
-Add the cabbage slaw to warm tortillas followed with finely diced red onion, carrots, fresh cilantro, green onions, thinly sliced radish, fish pieces.
+Add the cabbage slaw to warm tortillas.
+Top with diced red onion, carrots, fresh cilantro, green onions, thinly sliced radish, and fish pieces.
 Top with spicy mayo sauce!

 Notes

-• For 4 tacos I used 1 cup of sliced cabbage, ¼ shredded carrots, and 3-4 radishes.
-For added convenience, you can purchase packaged julienned carrots, thinly sliced red onion, and radish in the salad section or simply prepare these ingredients ahead of time to store in separate containers in the refrigerator.
+• For 4 tacos I used 1 cup of sliced cabbage, ¼ cup shredded carrots, and 3-4 radishes.
+For added convenience, you can buy pre-julienned carrots, thinly sliced red onion, and radishes from the salad section.
+Or prep everything ahead and store separately in the refrigerator.

 • Although warming the tortillas before assembling the fish tacos is optional, I strongly recommend taking this step as it helps to make the tortillas pliable for assembling the tacos.